kojix2/libui_paradise/README.md

 such a use case then you can use it - which is another reason why I added this screenshot, so that I don't forget. :)

+## Padding elements in LibUI

+The general API for setting padding to a container in LibUI goes via:

+    LibUI.box_set_padded(box, 1) # The value is usually either 0 or 1.

+The alignment value may be as follows:

+    0: Fill
+    1: Start
+    2: Center
+    3: End

+Positioning values may typically be:

+    0: Left
+    1: Top
+    2: Right

+Have a look at the example file <b>libui_paradise/examples/simple/007_control_gallery.rb</b>
+to see how this could be used.

 ## LibUI::FFI::DrawTextLayoutParams.malloc

 LibUI::FFI::DrawTextLayoutParams.malloc can be used to draw